-At least eight illegal miners, out of more than 50 feared trapped in a disused mine, were rescued on Saturday,
+At least eight illegal miners, out of more than 50 feared trapped in a disused mine, were rescued on Saturday, eye witnesses said.

 Heavy rains on Tuesday night flooded two mines in Battlefield area, near Kadoma, a gold-rich town situated 190 kilometers (118 miles) southwest of capital Harare.